JGRennison/OpenTTD-patches/jgrpp-changelog.md

   * Add train slot and counter conditionals.
 * Template-based train replacement:
   * Fix being able to open template replacement window more than once.
-  * Fix replacement flags being reset when when editing template.
+  * Fix replacement flags being reset when editing template.
   * Fix group add/remove/rename not updating template replacement GUI in multiplayer.
   * Fix no error message when attaching new template vehicle fails.
   * Do not keep remaining vehicles by default.